-The most pertinent celestial events I see are solstices, equinoxes, and waning crescent moons.
-The first two are a product of Earth's axial tilt of 23.5 degrees from its plane of orbit around the sun.
+The most pertinent celestial events I see are solstices and equinoxes.
+Both are a product of Earth's axial tilt of 23.5 degrees from its plane of orbit around the sun.
 As we orbit the sun each pole spends half the year leaning towards the sun creating the season of summer, and then half the year leaning away from the sun creating winter.
 Apart from the temperature changes, this also means that from our vantage point the sunrise appears to travel back and forth across the horizon throughout the year.
 A solstice is the date at which the sun reaches its maximum or minimum declination relative to the celestial equator.
 This happens twice each year.
 These dates mark the longest and shortest days of the year.
 An equinox is the date at which the sun crosses the celestial equator.
 Again, this happens twice each year.
 On these dates day and night are approximately equal in duration.

 FUN FACT: Earth isn't always tilted 23.5 degrees.
 We're wobbling!
 Earth's axis wobbles between 22.1 degrees and 24.5 degrees over about 41,000 years.
 This is what drives glacial periods (ice ages) and interglacial periods.
 We are near the midpoint in that wobble and heading in a decreasing direction.
 (No, it won't happen fast enough to save us from human-created global warming... as mentioned the wobble happens over thousands of years while we're farting up a storm in dozens.)